MCC main configuration file

 gateway-post-add-hook

-For example if you have another VPN runing on port 1234 the script that makes this port bypass the gateway looks like this.
+For example if you have another VPN running on port 1234 the script that makes this port bypass the gateway looks like this.

 gateway-post-add-hook = ip rule add sport 1234 lookup main